In every walk with nature one receives far more than he seeks.

 Cut Bank local businesses have always had a great reputation for supporting our schools, hospitals, community organizations, and much much more.
 Our relationship with the community's business owners and employees have provided us with grant funding, merchandise donations, and monetary contributions.
 It's a pleasure to say Cut Bank Trails is directly supported by our community and its business leaders.

 The Cut Bank Trails offer several sponsorship opportunities for both individuals and businesses.
 With numerous benches placed along our trail system, everyone has the opportunity to sponsor a segment or multiple segments of each bench.
-If you would like to participate in this sponsorship contact us at firstname.lastname@example.org.
+If you would like to participate in this sponsorship contact us at .

 We offer several varieties of merchandise to purchase.
 100% of the proceeds from the items we sell go into the Cut Bank Trails general fund to be used for matching grant funds, trail maintenance, and trail development.
 These items include T-shirts, sweatshirts, hats, visors, water bottles, vehicle window decals, and more.
 Contact us today for information on sizes and pricing.

-Our second largest grant was awarded to us in 2015.
+One other largest grant we received was awarded to us in 2015.
 The State Farm Neighborhood Assist Grant was used to develop the two mile Coulee Trail south of the City of Cut Bank.
 This $25,000 grant was presented to us after our project was chosen by State Farm Insurance to participate in a social media campaign.
 From 200 projects chosen, the 40 with the most Facebook votes by the grant deadline were awarded funding.
 Not only were we successful in placing within the top 40 projects thanks to voters from around the country, State Farm chose the Cut Bank Trail as its featured project for that year.
 You can see their video below.